ayioka/MoMo-Data-Analysis/README.md

 We welcome contributions!
 Please fork the repository and submit pull requests.

-## 📜 License

-This project is licensed under the MIT License.

 ## Video walkthrough##
-Find the youtube link for the walkthrough of the project and also find the report named report.pdf
+Find the Youtube link for the walkthrough of the project and also find the report named report.pdf

 ## 🙏 Acknowledgments